ibm-cloud-docs/vpc/pps-verify.md

 To verify connectivity to a Private Path service with the API, follow these steps:

-1. Follow [these instructions](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=api){: external} to create a VPE with `TargetCrn` specified with your Private Path service CRN.
+1. Follow [these instructions](/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=api)to create a VPE with `TargetCrn` specified with your Private Path service CRN.
 1. Ensure that at least one of your load balancer's members health is shown as `ok`.
 1. From a VSI in the same VPE's VPC, initiate a request to the VPE's `private IP` or `service_endpoint` and expect to get a reply.
 For example, SSH into a VSI in the same VPE's VPC with image `ibm-ubuntu-18-04-6-minimal-s390x-3`.
 Then run this command: